 Welcome to the Incident Procurement website serving our interagency partners and current or potential vendors.
 Please click on one of the tab links provided above so we can help you find what you are looking for.

 Find information about working with the Forest Service.
 If you're already a current Forest Service vendor, get information about the tools you need to use to manage your contracts.

 All Forest Service vendors/contractors who wish to obtain a new preseason incident agreement or update an existing preseason incident agreement with the Forest Service must have a Level 2 eAuthentication (eAuth) account in order to use VIPR.

 Once a vendor/contractor obtains an eAuthentication account, they need to use their eAuth account at least once every 90 days to keep their account from being deactiviated.
 For vendors who have access to the vendor application, they can log into the vendor application using their eAuth account.
-For vendors who are using Formatta only, they can log into http://www.eauth.egov.usda.gov/eauthCreateAccount.html and click on the "log into your profile" link and use their eAuth account.
+For vendors who are using Formatta only, they can log into https://www.eauth.egov.usda.gov/eauthCreateAccount.html and click on the "log into your profile" link and use their eAuth account.

 Level 2 eAuth accounts require the completion of an online (web-based) process and an in-person verification of your identity by a Local Registration Authority.
 To assist vendors in obtaining their Level 2 eAuth accounts, the Forest Service has provided these tools:

 For more information about the eAuthentication requirement, please click on the topics below.

 The Level 2 eAuth account allows you to electronically sign your preseason incident agreement with the Forest Service.
 The Level 2 account provides additional security through in-person verification of an account holder’s identity, and helps to ensure the information you submit is protected.
 You cannot obtain a preseason incident agreement if you do not have a Level 2 eAuth account.